Summertime vegetables you must try while they are in season in Poland

 The most popular way to prepare broad beans in Poland?
 Easy!
 You buy, cook, and eat straight from the bowl.

 Rinsed broad beans go into the salted boiling water.
-Cook them for a few to several dozen minutes, depending on how young the beans are.
+Cook them for a few to several minutes, depending on the beans’ age.
 Drain the cooked beans and peel them while they are still warm (then it’s easiest).
 Smacznego:)

-Chanterelle mushroom (kurki) – golden queen of summer forest mushrooms in Poland
+Chanterelle mushroom (kurki) – the golden queen of summer forest mushrooms in Poland

-While forest mushrooms in Poland are a symbol of autumn, chanterelles can be enjoyed in the summer.
+While forest mushrooms in Poland symbolize autumn, chanterelles can be enjoyed in the summer.
 Chanterelles (small in size, with a characteristic yellow-orange color and a spicy smell) are mushrooms that usually grow in coniferous forests in Poland from June to October/November (depending on the weather).
-This is one of the most popular mushrooms in Polish cuisine and the most common forest mushroom in Poland.
-The taste is usually a bit spicy (in older mushrooms you can sense a hint of peppery).
+This is one of the most popular mushrooms in Polish cuisine and Poland’s most common forest mushroom.
+The taste is usually a bit spicy (in older mushrooms, you can sense a hint of peppery).

-The main problem with chanterelles is their thorough cleaning (the characteristic caps of these mushrooms cause a lot of sand to accumulate in them).
-In Polish cuisine, first of all, scrambled eggs with chanterelles are popular.
-In second place – chanterelles in cream sauce.
+The main problem with chanterelles is their thorough cleaning (the characteristic caps of these mushrooms cause a lot of sand to accumulate).
+In Polish cuisine, scrambled eggs with chanterelles are very popular.
+In second place, chanterelles in cream sauce.
 Besides, Poles add chanterelles to everything – pasta, risotto, soup, meat sauces, and salads.

 Green bean and yellow wax bean (fasolka szparagowa) – a classic in Polish cuisine

-In Polish stores and market stalls, you will find two types of beans – green and yellow ones, all of them are similar in taste and preparation (easy!).
+In Polish stores and market stalls, you will find two types of beans – green and yellow- all similar in taste and preparation (easy!).

-Their flavor is wonderful in all sorts of summer dishes – salads, soups, sauces – you can add it to any dish.
+Their flavor is fantastic in all sorts of summer dishes – salads, soups, and sauces – you can add it to any dish.
 The traditional Polish way to serve this kind of beans is to top cooked vegetables with buttery breadcrumbs (fasolka z bułeczką).
-Classic Polish summer lunch: string beans with butter and breadcrumbs accompanied by new potatoes and a fried egg.
+Classic Polish summer lunch: string beans with butter and breadcrumbs, new potatoes, and a fried egg.

 Fasolka szparagowa season in Poland starts in mid-June, you will find them at every vegetable stall, select brightly colored, crisp beans (avoid limp ones).
 Before cooking, cut the stem end.

-Homemade pickled cucumbers (ogórki małosolne) – a taste of childhood of many Poles
+Homemade pickled cucumbers (ogórki małosolne) – a taste of childhood for many Poles

 A summer version of pickled cucumbers called in Polish ogórki małosolne – fresh homemade pickled cucumbers.
 You can make them at home, they will be ready the next day!